-The current outlook for production volumes in the automotive sector for the year remains uncertain but with a better outlook than previous forecasts, with an expected 3.3% increase by 2023 compared to 2022.
+The current outlook for production volumes in the automotive sector for the year remains uncertain but with a better outlook than previous forecasts, with an expected 13.4% drop by 2021 compared to 2019 due to the drop in sales by the Covid-19 and the semiconductor crisis.
 Nevertheless, in all the regions where Gestamp is present experienced a better performance than the automotive production volumes in the market.